himanshu-yadav-ai/Melanoma-Skin-Cancer-Detection--using-CNN/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 This project was a team effort of Himanshu Yadav, Amit Kumar Chaudhary & Shreeragh Chandrabose; who contributed to many model changes and iterations to get the most optimal accuracy out.
-It was also guided by the notebook provided Mr. Sayan Dey, Upgrad Instructor that led us to the steps to follow and achieve the best results.
+It was also guided by the notebook provider Mr. Sayan Dey, Upgrad Instructor that led us to the steps to follow and achieve the best results.

 <!-- Optional -->